karlmoad/code-set-service/README.md

 ### Building and running docker image ###

-To build the docker image and install it to the local docker repo, form the root directory naviagte to the docker directory and execute gulp default task.
+To build the docker image and install it to the local docker repo, from the root directory navigate to the docker directory and execute gulp default task.

 ```